nasa/cumulus/docs/deployment/README.md

 ### Choose a Distribution API

+#### Default Configuration

+If you are deploying from the Cumulus Deployment Template or a configuration based on that repo, the Thin Egress App (TEA) distribution app will be used by default.

+#### Configuration Options
-Cumulus can be configured to use either the Thin Egress App (TEA) or the Cumulus Distribution API.
+Cumulus can be configured to use either TEA or the Cumulus Distribution API.
 The default selection is the Thin Egress App if you're using the [Deployment Template](https://github.com/nasa/cumulus-template-deploy).

 > ⚠️ **IMPORTANT:** If you already have a deployment using the TEA distribution and want to switch to Cumulus Distribution, there will be an API Gateway change.
 This means that there will be downtime while you update your CloudFront endpoint to use the new API gateway.